alartum/polynomial/README.md

  sudo apt-get install qt5-default
 ```

-If you skill get an error, installation of *qt-sdk* may fix it:
+If you still receive an error, installation of *qt-sdk* may fix it:
 ``` bash
 sudo apt-get install qt-sdk
 ```